- How do I apply to the OTA program?

 Yes, once admitted to the college, the Records department will review your transcript and notify you regarding which courses will transfer to the program.
 An official college transcript should be sent to the Records Office for evaluation.

 - I already have my bachelor's degree, what do I do?

 If you want to become a professional therapist (OTR) then select an appropriate master's program.
 You may choose to complete some prerequisites at Rockland Community College.
 Visit www.aota.org.
 They have a listing of all associate, master and doctorate programs according to state.

 - What other expectations are there for students beyond the academic ones?

 The program seeks to build professional responsibilities in its students.
-We expect our graduates to be empathic people, to be concerned and show concern for others, to be able to communicate clearly in English, and to be able to initiate communication with patients, staff and families.
-If a student demonstrates a significant lack in these areas, you may be counseled out of the program.
+We expect our graduates to be empathetic people, and to be caring and show concern for others.
+Above average interpersonal and communication skills, and the ability to interact appropriately with patients, staff and families is essential to the profession.
+If a student demonstrates a significant lack in these areas, they may be dismissed from the program.

 - Is it true no grade lower than C+ is accepted by the program?